House speeding to impeach Trump for Capitol ‘insurrection’

 Trump faces a single charge — “incitement of insurrection” — after the deadly Capitol riot in an impeachment resolution that the House will begin debating Wednesday.

-At the same time, the FBI warned ominously on Monday of potential armed protests in Washington and many states by Trump loyalists ahead of President-elect Joe Biden’s inauguration, Jan.
-20. In a dark foreshadowing, the Washington Monument was being closed to the public amid the threats of disruption.
+At the same time, the FBI warned ominously Monday of potential armed protests in Washington and many states by Trump loyalists ahead of President-elect Joe Biden’s inauguration Jan.
+20. In a dark foreshadowing, the Washington Monument was closed to the public amid the threats of disruption.
+Acting Homeland Security Secretary Chad Wolf abruptly resigned.

-It all adds up to stunning final moments for Trump’s presidency as Democrats and a growing number of Republicans declare that he is unfit for office and could do more damage after inciting a mob that violently ransacked the U.S. Capitol last Wednesday.
+It all added up to stunning final moments for Trump’s presidency as Democrats and a growing number of Republicans declare he is unfit for office and could do more damage after inciting a mob that violently ransacked the U.S. Capitol last Wednesday.

 “President Trump gravely endangered the security of the United States and its institutions of Government,” reads the four-page impeachment bill.